saifobeidat/saifobeidat.com/content/blog/article.md

 ### The Solution

-`callOnce` was espically designed to solve such a problem, it's purpose to avoid the extra function executio and it executes once on server, and on client side navigation.
+`callOnce` was especially designed to solve such a problem, it's purpose to avoid the extra function executio and it executes once on server, and on client side navigation.
 [Ref](https://github.com/nuxt/nuxt/pull/24787)

-All we need to do is wrap our function call with the `callOnce`, as below:
+We need to wrap our function call with `callOnce`:

 ```vue [pages/home.vue]
 <!-- myData is a state propert in our content store -->